 I meant to buy this book when it was announced a few years ago but for whatever reason I forgot, either way I’m so happy I already own it.

-Building Microservices is a book written by Sam Newman and published in 2015 by O’Reilly.
+Building Microservices (affiliate link) is a book written by Sam Newman and published in 2015 by O’Reilly.
 It is a quick read that covers practically all aspects related to Microservices, mostly theoretical however, it works really well as an introduction to Microservices, it could even serve as a quick reference as well after you’re done reading it.

 I liked the way Building Microservices is presented, how the chapters are organized and the content is introduced, like I said before it is mostly theoretical but it does mention a few tools that are still relevant to the problems mentioned.